Babtsov/learning/emacs/README.md

 ## buffers/windows
 `C-x b`	Switch Buffers
+`C-x 4 b` Switch buffer in the other window
 `C-x C-b`	Get a List of Buffers
 `C-x o`	Switch to Other Window
 `C-x 1`	Close Other Window
 `C-x 2`	Split the Screen Horizontally
+`C-c <left>` winner mode go back to the previous window config

 ## navigate
 `M-g g` goto line